felipecrp/felipecrp.github.io/_posts/2020-07-26-getting-started-to-github-graphql-api.md

 This post teaches how to create and execute GraphQL queries on GitHub.
 It helps to retrieve information without running multiple queries and avoid become stuck with the API rate limits.
 In the future, I will write another post explaining advanced queries.

-Please, write your comment below.
+Please, write your comments below.